alciakng/InvtTrend_Clone/README.md

 This repository contains the **Stata-based replication ("clone") code** for the inventory turnover trend analysis presented in the paper:

 > **Paper Title:**
-> *An Econometric Analysis of Inventory Turnover Performance in Retail Services, 1985–2015*
+> *An Econometric Analysis of Inventory Turnover Performance in Retail Services*
 >
 > **Authors:** Vishal Gaur, Marshall L. Fisher, Ananth Raman
 > **Published in:** February 2005